Error bounds, facial residual functions and applications to the exponential cone: Facial residual functions and error bounds

-In view of Lemma~\ref{lem:facialresidualsbeta}, one may construct facial residual functions after establishing the error bound \eqref{assumption:q}.
+In view of Lemma~\ref{lem:facialresidualsbeta}, one may construct {\oneFRF}s after establishing the error bound \eqref{assumption:q}.
 In the next theorem, we present a characterization for the existence of such an error bound.
 Our result is based on the quantity \eqref{gammabetaeta} defined below being {\em nonzero}.
 Note that this quantity {\em does not} explicitly involve projections onto $\stdCone$; this enables us to work with the exponential cone later, whose projections do not seem to have simple expressions.
+Figure~\ref{fig:uvw} provides a geometric interpretation of \eqref{gammabetaeta}.

 \begin{theorem}[Characterization of the existence of error bounds] Suppose that $\stdCone$ is a closed convex cone and let $\zz\in \stdCone^*$ be such that $\stdFace = \{\zz \}^\perp \cap \stdCone$ is a nontrivial exposed face of $\stdCone$.
 Let $\eta \ge 0$, $\alpha \in (0,1]$ and let $\frakg:\RR_+\to \RR_+$ be monotone nondecreasing with $\frakg(0) = 0$ and $\frakg \geq |\cdot|^\alpha$.
 Define